116 Osgood Street

 The 1850 Andover Valuation lists the West Parish farm: Isaac Osgood of Boston – Dwelling House $1000., Barn & other buildings $500., 185 acre Farm $7000.

-On October 9, 1851 Mary & Lucy Osgood sell the farm ending 152 years of Osgood ownership.
-The property was sold to Augustus E. Spaulding of Chelmsford who then sold the 84 acre homestead lot and a 16 acre pasture lot to Job Abbot and Herman P. Chandler the same day.
+On October 9, 1851, Mary & Lucy Osgood sold the farm ending 152 years of Osgood ownership.
+The property was purchased by Augustus E. Spaulding of Chelmsford who then sold the 84-acre homestead lot and a 16-acre pasture lot to Job Abbot and Herman P. Chandler the same day.
 Abbot & Chandler held the place for one year then sold for $2500 to Daniel Fox Jr., Yeoman and wife Abigail E. on June 16, 1852.

 Fox held for one year then selling to Wadleigh Noyes and wife Phebe A. of Bedford, NH.
 The homestead lot is the first parcel mentioned in the deed.
 Noyes owned for 15 years.
 Another historically significant owner as Wadley Noyes kept an inn and tavern here from 1853-1863.
 Wadleigh was born in Methuen on Apr.
 8, 1796, married Phoebe Abbot Ballard b.
 June 1801 in Peterborough, NH daughter of William & Mary (Chandler) Ballard.
 Children; Nathan B. b.
 1827 - d 1829, Aaron b.
 Jan.
 27, 1829 - d.
 May 11, 1900, Mary Ann b.
 1832 d.
 Sept.
 11, 1835, Mary A. & Martha E. b.
 1839.
 Moses b.
 1836 - d.
 Dec.
 25, 1839, William Gilbert b.
 Nov.
 12, 1837 - d.
 Oct.
 17, 1864, Josiah Milton b.
 Jan.
 6,1833 - d.
 Sept.
 7, 1886 Henry Alfred b.
 1847 - d Aug.
 28, 1887.
 Noyes then sold to Charles S. Clark and wife Esther Ann of Lawrence for $4000 on June 15, 1868.
 Wadleigh Noyes moved to Tewksbury where he died May 24, 1871.
 Phoebe Noyes died in Melrose on Mar.
 5, 1881.
 Both are interred at West Parish Cemetery, Andover, MA